 - After all the wet ingredients have been combined, add the dry ingredients that were set aside.
 Add it slowly, whisking constantly until thoroughly combined.

 - Pour the batter into the prepared pan.
 Bake it for approximately 30 minutes, or until a toothpick inserted into the center comes out clean.

 For the Soft Brigadeiro

-- In a small saucepan, before turning the heat on, mix the hot milk and cocoa until no clumps of cocoa are left.
+- In a small saucepan, before turning the heat on, mix the hot milk and cocoa until no clumps are left.

 - We are looking for a consistency that will be thick enough to stay on the cake, but not so thick that will be hard to spread over the cake.
-Also, keep in mind that it will thicken a lot more after it cools down.
-If you think that it has thickened too much, you can add 1 tbsp of milk at a time, and stir until desired consistency is reached.
+Keep in mind that it'll thicken a lot more after it cools down.
+If you think that it has thickened too much, you can add 1 tablespoon of milk at a time, stirring until desired consistency is achieved.